michhar/custom-jupyterhub-linux-vm/README.md

     `export USER_PASSWD=foobar`

-* Run docker build command as follows (name the image anything you like, here it's `rheartpython/cvopenhack` where `rheartpython` is the user name of mine on Dockerhub):
+* Run docker build command as follows (name the image anything you like, here it's `rheartpython/cvopenhack` where `rheartpython` is the user name of mine on Dockerhub).
+Note, on Windows it is recommended to run this command in Git Bash ([Download Git for Windodws here](https://git-scm.com/downloads)):

     `docker build --build-arg USER_PW=$USER_PASSWD -t rheartpython/cvopenhack -f ForUnix_py36.dockerfile .`